-Our compensation committee set certain of our 2019 corporate goals to be very aggressive and at challenging levels, such that the attainment of all of our corporate goals would require a high level of effort and execution on the part of the named executive officers.
+Our compensation committee set certain of our 2020 corporate goals to be very aggressive and at challenging levels, such that the attainment of all of our corporate goals would require a high level of effort and execution on the part of the named executive officers.

-During 2019, we met all of our development and business goals for the year.
-Based on the overall performance in 2019, our compensation committee determined that we had achieved 100% of our base corporate goals, resulting in payout of the portion of cash bonuses under our 2019 cash incentive compensation program based upon achievement of corporate goals at 100% of target, taking into consideration the significant corporate achievements described above.
+Based on the overall performance in 2020, our compensation committee determined that we had achieved 75% of our base corporate goals, resulting in payout of the portion of cash bonuses under our 2020 cash incentive compensation program based upon achievement of corporate goals at 75% of target (for our named executive officers other than our CEO), taking into consideration the significant corporate achievements described above.
+The net product sales goals were not achieved due to the early stages of the product launches during the outbreak of the COVID-19 pandemic and the negative impacts COVID-19 had on our business.
+As a result, our compensation committee determined Mr. Mayleben's cash bonus payout to be 50% of target.

-In addition to the corporate goals described above, the 2019 bonus amounts for Mr. Bartram and Mr. Glickman were based on their individual performance for 2019 against achievement of their individual goals.
+In addition to the corporate goals described above, the 2020 bonus amounts for Mr. Bartram and Ms. Hall were based on their individual performance for 2020 against achievement of their individual goals.
+Mr. Glickman and Mr. Koenig were not eligible for the 2020 bonus.
 The individual goals focused on individual contributions that were intended to drive achievement of our corporate goals.
 Individual contributions related to accomplishments from business and collaboration agreements were also considered by Mr. Mayleben and the compensation committee.
-Following its determination of achievement of the pre-determined corporate goals and individual performance for named executive officers other than Mr. Mayleben, the compensation committee approved cash bonuses for 2019 performance to our named executive officers as follows:
+Following its determination of achievement of the pre-determined corporate goals and individual performance for named executive officers other than Mr. Mayleben, the compensation committee approved cash bonuses for 2020 performance to our named executive officers who were eligible to receive bonuses, as follows:

-2019 Target 2019 Target 2019 Actual Bonus Payment (% of Target
+2020 Target 2020 Target 2020 2020 Actual Bonus Payment (% of Target

 Name Award (% of Base Salary) Award Opportunity (\$) Actual Bonus Payment (\$) Award Opportunity)

-Tim M. Mayleben 60% 375,000 375,000 100%
+Tim M. Mayleben 60% 420,000 210,000 50%

-Richard B. Bartram 35% 119,000 136,000 114%
+Richard B. Bartram 40% 160,000 120,000 75%

-Mark Glickman 40% 176,000 176,000 100%
+Ashley Hall 45% 195,750 145,000 75%